annacakes281/annas-cookbook-blog/README.md

 - There is a title box with the 'author', 'posted on' and 'edited on' dates, and a photo of the recipe.
 - On the main content of the page there is a 'Bookmark Recipe' button that will allow users who are logged in to save the recipe and add it to their profiles.
 - The main content for the recipe has different sections, which is all taken from the model created for the post (further information about the models can be found in the <a href="#models">Models</a> section.):
-  - There is an about section, which is essentially ehe excerpt for the recipe, that just contains some information about the recipe and just some thoughts and suggestions.
+  - There is an about section, which is essentially the excerpt for the recipe, that just contains some information about the recipe and just some thoughts and suggestions.
+This section was designed using an external library called Summernote (more on external libraries found <a href="#external-libraries">here</a>).
   - The next 2 small sections are the 'Prep Time' and 'Cook Time' which lets users know how long it will take to prep for the recipe and how long it will take to cook/bake it.
   - Then the next section contains the 'Ingredients' that will be needed to create the recipe.
 Some recipes also contain 'equipment needed' but this was added into the same section.
-This section was designed using an external library called Summernote (more on external libraries found <a href="#external-libraries">here</a>).
+This section was designed using Summernote.
   - The final section is the 'Steps' which list the instructions on creating the recipe.
 This section was also created using Summernote.
 - At the bottom of the main recipe content there is the 'Likes', 'Hearts', 'Comments' and 'Tips' count, as well as the ability to 'Like' and 'Heart' a post.
 - The bottom of the page has the 'Comment' and 'Tips and Recommendations' section where a user can leave a comment and tip/recommendation on the page.
 A user must be signed in to leave a comment and tip/recommendation, but they can view them being logged out.
 These sections were also created using models.